jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/test_truth_table_tests.rst

         if first_input == True: return False
         return first_input, second_input

-  the test is still green, I remove the other statements
+  the test is still green, I remove the other statements in the :ref:`function<what is a function?>`

   .. code-block:: python
     :lineno-start: 19